 Specifically, we encourage reduction efforts that include the number of sheets used and the double-sided printing rate by the use of printing log data from IC card multifunction printers.
 Initiative status data are collected by individuals and sections, with the results disclosed to all employees on a monthly basis.
-As a result of having continued to encourage the digitization of paper documents and paperless meetings that make use of projectors and tablets, in fiscal 2015 paper consumed per full-time employee (converted to A4-size office paper) was 6,565 sheets, which beat the target of 8,500 sheets.
+As a result of having continued to encourage the digitization of paper documents and paperless meetings that make use of projectors and tablets, in fiscal 2016 paper consumed per full-time employee (converted to A4-size office paper) was 6,289 sheets, which was less than the previous year.

 Turning to our operations outside Japan, Group companies also reduced copy paper usage and promoted paperless meetings.
-Targets were set and initiatives accelerated in China, Korea, Hong Kong, Thailand, Indonesia, Vietnam, the United Kingdom, Columbia and Germany.
+Targets were set, and initiatives accelerated in China, Korea, Hong Kong, Thailand, Indonesia, Vietnam, Malaysia, Singapore, the United States and Germany.

-■ Total and Per-Employee Office Paper Usage (Sheets)
+■ Total and Per-Employee Office Paper Usage

-Thorough Water Conservation Initiatives
+Water Conservation Initiatives in Offices